Review: Rekha is the life and soul of Muzaffar’s Ali’s classic ‘Umrao Jaan’

 She is one of Lucknow’s prized tawaifs, renowned for her sensual dancing and original poetry.
 By writing the ghazals that she performs for her clients, Umrao is in control of her career, if not quite her fate.

 Umrao’s heavy-lidded gaze and modest air conceal the pain of being kidnapped as a child and sold to a brothel run by Khanum (Shaukat Kaifi) with a big smile and a tough hand.
 Khanum has trained Umrao and her own daughter Bismillah (Prema Narayan) in the skills they need to entice customers.
-The goal might be money nd gifts of jewellery, but the ensnaring is exquisite.
+The goal might be money and gifts of jewellery, but the ensnaring is exquisite.

 Sensitive, intelligent and with a touch of melancholy, Umrao gets involved with the wealthy Nawab Sultan (Farooque Shaikh).
 Umrao’s other suitors include the brothel hanger-on Gohar (Naseeruddin Shah) and the dacoit Faiz (Raj Babbar).